keskival/embodied-emulated-personas/README.md

 - Hook up the LLM chatbot to this body, and let it perform a lot of tasks in that body and environment.
 - Train the neural agent with imitation learning based on the LLM chatbot teaching.

+## Plan

+The goal is to get a proof-of-concept done, nothing too fancy.
+For this, we can leverage simple Farama Gymnasium environments: https://gymnasium.farama.org/

+Requirements for the embodiment:
+- Needs to have at least one proper sense which can be projected to a textual description.
+- Needs to have an action space which can be controlled by text.
+- Needs to be simple enough to be controlled by a relatively small neural network.

+Requirements for the environment:
+- Needs to generate common sense tasks in large numbers.
+- The tasks need to be describeable to chatbots which can utilize their common sense and judgement to perform well.

 ## How To Take Part

 Join the Discord server and introduce yourself.
 Then do what you want.
 PRs and Wiki contributions are welcome.